eroicaleo/eroicaleo.github.io/Notes-on-Exploratory-Data-Analysis.md

 under many different conditions
 * panel functions can be specified and customized to modify what is plotted in each of the plot panels

+## ggplot2

+### What is ggplot2?

+* An implementation of grammar of graphics.
+* Written by Hadley Wickham
+* A 3rd graphics system in R
+* grammar of graphics represents abstraction of graphic ideas and objects
+* Think "verb", "noun", "adjective" for graphics
+* Allow theory of graphics to build new graph and graphic objects
+* Shorten the distance from mind to page

+### Grammar of Graphics

+* Statistic graph is a mapping from data to aesthetic attributes (color, shape, size) and geometric objects (points, lines, bars).
+The plot may contain statistic transformation of data and is drawn on a specific coordinate system

+### The basics `qplot`

+* much like the plot in base system
+* must look for a dataframe, if cannot find, look in parent environment.
+* Plots are made up of aesthetic and geoms
+* Factors are indicating subsets of data.
+They should be labeled.
+* `qplot` hides underneath
+* `ggplot` is core function and very flexible